IMPORT TARIFFS - LATEST NEWS & UPDATES

 copy-link-to-clipboard Copy URL to Clipboard

-Importing scrap metal into the U.S. can be a lucrative business, but it's not without challenges.
-When sourcing scrap metal from overseas, you need to make ensure its quality meets U.S. standards.
-This isn't always easy, as rules are complex and can change with little notice.
-However, with a little experience and know-how on your side, you can realize the benefits of this venture.
+Importing scrap metal into the U.S. can be a lucrative business, especially with stricter tariffs in place for steel and aluminum.
+However, materials must still meet U.S. standards and rules, which can change with little notice.
+With a little experience and know-how on your side, you can realize the benefits of this venture.

-We'll walk you through the whole metal importing process, from understanding these standards to ensuring your scrap metal clears customs without any issues.
+We'll walk you through the whole scrap metal importing process, from understanding the standards to ensuring your scrap clears customs without any issues.

 Like any other import business, understanding your product is vital for success.
 Whether you're importing scrap metal for resale or as a manufacturing component, you'll need to be familiar with certain terms unique to the business.